View of Black Sea Turkey from a balcony.

 There are two things I want to recommend for food.

 1. Sinop Mantı – this is my personal favorite version of mantı.
-Usually mantı is covered in a yogurt sauce or if you’re in Kayseri, it is more soup like.
-Sinop mantı has a some crushed walnuts and butter.
-The flavor is so delicious and rich.
+Usually, mantı is covered in a yogurt sauce or if you’re in Kayseri, it is more soup-like.

 2. Fish – anything really.
-We had a couple types of fish and fish soup and it was all so incredibly tasty and fresh.
+We had a couple of types of fish and fish soup and it was all so incredibly tasty and fresh.
 If you’re wanting to try something new with your fish there are two drinks that are typically paired when eating fish.

 • Rakı – it has long been the national drink of Turkey.
 It is a liquor of twice distilled grapes and anise.
 It is a clear liquor that turns white when water is added.

 • Şalgam – this is a pickled carrot juice.
-It comes in normal and spicy version so make sure you pick the appropriate one.
+It comes in a normal and spicy version so make sure you pick the appropriate one.
 If you like pickles, you may quite enjoy it!
 It was an acquired taste for me.
 Definitely worth trying though.

-Beyond the yummy food there are a few places to see like the Sinop Ethnography Museum.
+Beyond the yummy food, there are a few places to see like the Sinop Ethnography Museum.

 This was really fun because it was like we stepped back in time.
 It is an old house that was built in 1890 and then restored in 1996.